6048js/website/README.md

-# Im-Beast.github.io
+# 6vz.online
-my simple website, dont skid so much ok
+My website, edited by me, created by @Im-Beast